Mergifyio/mergify/docs/source/commands.rst

 .. note::

   To run commands, a user needs to be the author of the pull request or have write access to the repository.
+  More restrictions can be added with :ref:`Commands Restrictions`.

 The list of available commands is listed below, with their parameters: